JakubSzwajka/JakubSzwajka.github.io/_posts/2022-06-05-Pytest-fixture-import.md

 excerpt_separator: <!--more-->
 ---

 I’m a big fan of classes and sometimes I do OOP, even if it is not necessary.
-But hey, everyone has their own style!
+But hey, everyone has their style!

 ## The problem